ophub/amlogic-s9xxx-armbian/documents/README.md

 - Download the [u-boot](https://github.com/unifreq/u-boot) source code.
 Create a corresponding [x96max-plus_defconfig](https://github.com/unifreq/u-boot/blob/master/configs/x96max-plus_defconfig) file and put it into the [configs](https://github.com/unifreq/u-boot/tree/master/configs) directory.
 Create the corresponding [meson-sm1-x96-max-plus-u-boot.dtsi](https://github.com/unifreq/u-boot/blob/master/arch/arm/dts/meson-sm1-x96-max-plus-u-boot.dtsi) and [meson-sm1-x96-max-plus.dts](https://github.com/unifreq/u-boot/blob/master/arch/arm/dts/meson-sm1-x96-max-plus.dts) files and put them in the [arch/arm/dts](https://github.com/unifreq/u-boot/tree/master/arch/arm/dts) directory, then edit the [Makefile](https://github.com/unifreq/u-boot/blob/master/arch/arm/dts/Makefile) in this directory to add the `meson-sm1-x96-max-plus.dtb` file index.
 - In the root directory of the u-boot source code, follow the steps in the document https://github.com/unifreq/u-boot/blob/master/doc/board/amlogic/x96max-plus.rst.

-Two types of files are ultimately generated: the `u-boot.bin` file in the u-boot root directory is an incomplete version of u-boot used in the `/boot` directory (corresponds to the [overload](https://github.com/ophub/u-boot/tree/main/u-boot/amlogic/overload) directory in the repository); the `u-boot.bin` and `u-boot.bin.sd.bin` in the `fip` directory are complete versions of u-boot files used in the `/usr/lib/u-boot/` directory (corresponds to the [bootloader](https://github.com/ophub/u-boot/tree/main/u-boot/amlogic/bootloader) directory in the repository).
-The complete versions of the two files differ by 512 bytes, the larger one has 512 bytes of 0 filled in front.
+Two types of files are generated: the `u-boot.bin` in the u-boot root directory is an incomplete u-boot for the `/boot` directory (corresponds to the [overload](https://github.com/ophub/u-boot/tree/main/u-boot/amlogic/overload) directory); the `u-boot.bin` and `u-boot.bin.sd.bin` in the `fip` directory are complete u-boot files for `/usr/lib/u-boot/` (corresponds to the [bootloader](https://github.com/ophub/u-boot/tree/main/u-boot/amlogic/bootloader) directory).
+The two complete versions differ by 512 bytes — the larger one has 512 bytes of zeros prepended.

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/68696949/189039426-c127631f-77ca-4fcb-9fb6-4220045d712b.png">
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/68696949/189029320-e43a4cc9-b4b5-4de4-92fe-b17bd29020d0.png">
 </div>

-💡 Tip: Before writing to eMMC for testing, please refer to section 12.3 for unbricking methods.
-Be sure to understand the short circuit point location, have the original .img format Android system file, and have performed short-circuit flashing tests.
-Ensure that you have mastered all the unbricking methods before proceeding with writing tests.
+💡 Tip: Before writing to eMMC for testing, review section 12.3 for recovery methods.
+Ensure you know the short-circuit point location, have the original .img format Android system file, and have verified the short-circuit flashing process.
+Master all recovery methods before proceeding.

 #### 12.11.2 How to build the u-boot file for Rockchip devices

-Since most manufacturers of Rockchip devices have opened up their u-boot source code, it's relatively easy to obtain the relevant u-boot source code from the manufacturer's source code repository and proceed with the compilation.
-Additionally, some open-source enthusiasts have also shared numerous user-friendly u-boot compilation scripts.
-Below, I'll provide a few examples to illustrate various compilation methods.
+Since most Rockchip device manufacturers have open-sourced their u-boot code, the relevant source code can be obtained directly from their repositories.
+Additionally, some open-source contributors have shared user-friendly u-boot compilation scripts.
+Below are several examples illustrating different compilation methods.

 ##### 12.11.2.1 How to use Radxa's u-boot building script